Medical Insurance for Returning Canadians

 Yet, while your provincial coverage is reactivated, it is highly recommended to apply for a private insurance in order to secure your financial well-being against the costs of emergency medical treatment you may require.

-The waiting period applies to Returning Canadians coming to ON, QC, SK, BC or Yukon.
+The waiting period applies to Returning Canadians coming to QC, SK, BC or Yukon.

 In comparison, British Columbia calculates the duration of the waiting period in a slightly different way.
 Your waiting period will be based on the remainder of the month when you arrive and establish your residence in BC plus 2 additional months.
 It is highly recommended to notify BC MSP office of your arrival in order to commence insurance activation process.